felangel/bloc/README.md

 - [flutter infinite list tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-infinite-list-tutorial-with-flutter-bloc-2fc7a272ec67) - How to create an infinite list using the bloc and flutter_bloc packages.
 - [code sharing with bloc](https://medium.com/flutter-community/code-sharing-with-bloc-b867302c18ef) - How to share code between a mobile application written with Flutter and a web application written with AngularDart.
 - [weather app tutorial with flutter_bloc](https://medium.com/flutter-community/weather-app-with-flutter-bloc-e24a7253340d) - How to build a weather app which supports dynamic theming, pull-to-refresh, and interacting with a REST API using the bloc and flutter_bloc packages.

 ## Extensions

 - [VSCode](https://marketplace.visualstudio.com/items?itemName=FelixAngelov.bloc#overview) - extends VSCode with support for the Bloc library and provides tools for effectively creating Blocs for both Flutter and AngularDart apps.

+## Community

+Learn more at the following links, which have been contributed by the community.

+### Video Tutorials

+- [Flutter Youtube Search](https://www.youtube.com/watch?v=BJY8nuYUM7M) - How to build a Youtube Search app which interacts with an API using the bloc and flutter_bloc packages, by [Reso Coder](https://resocoder.com).
+- [Flutter Football Player Search](https://www.youtube.com/watch?v=S2KmxzgsTwk) - How to build a Football Player Search app which interacts with an API using the bloc and flutter_bloc packages, by [Techie Blossom](https://techieblossom.com).

 ## Maintainers